Anterior Scoliosis Correction (ASC):

 Advantages of Anterior Scoliosis Correction (ASC)

-Although doctors regard ASC as a viable option for spinal fusion, what makes it so?
 Any surgical technique has its own set of pros and cons, and spinal fusion and ASC do as well.
-However, because both treatments use minimally invasive procedures and they have many of the same benefits.
-However, the risks associated with spinal fusion become avoidable with ASC.
+However, because both treatments use minimally invasive procedures, they share many of the same benefits.
+The risks associated with spinal fusion become avoidable with ASC.
 The following outline the best reasons to use an ASC for an adult with scoliosis:

 • Complication rates remain lower than with spinal fusion.